thebotmakers/botframework-watson-recognizer/README.md

 ## Usage

-Usage is the same as with LuisRecognizer, only Waton's service credential and Workspace Id are needed:
+Usage is the same as with LuisRecognizer, only Watson's service credential and Workspace Id are needed:

 ```ts
 let recognizer = new WatsonRecognizer('<user>', '<password>', '<workspace-id>')